 Another common commercial kitchen in today’s environment is located in food trucks.
 These mobile kitchens are inspected and approved to sell food wherever they set up shop.

 Selling on the sly

 If you’ve been undercover about making and selling your home-baked goods before placing it in gift baskets, your activities may last, or it may not.
 It only takes one problem to reveal what you could have done right.

 - A neighbor gets angry with you over something non-gift basket related and reports you to a local agency.

 - A person is admitted to the hospital because your brownies contain eggs, an allergic item that causes health distress.

 - Someone at the health department who wants a pay raise buys your gift basket filled with home-baked goods and now has the evidence to shut you down.

 It’s only a matter of time before the situation is revealed, and it will come in a manner that surprises you.
 Don’t let that happen.
 Either find a commercial kitchen or buy all of your goods from a legal source.

-Sometimes it can be difficult to find foods and gifts you need from suppliers that are in your U.S. state.
-The Wholesale Suppliers in Your State report delivered by email uncovers baskets, floral items, snacks, and more in places you didn’t know exist.
+Sometimes it can be difficult to find foods and gifts you need from suppliers in and around your U.S. state.
+The U.S. Wholesalers You Want to Know report delivered by email uncovers baskets, floral items, snacks, and more in places you didn’t know exist.

 What about this news regarding homemade products in gift baskets surprises you?
 If you have been making goodies in your home kitchen, what information here convinces you to make a change?